HandsOnDataViz/book/docs/HandsOnDataViz.md

 it further increases our impression of risks.
-For example, if we told you a surgical procedure had a 5 percent mortality rate *and* that 20 out of 400 patients died, it seems worse because we begin to imagine real people’s lives, not abstract percentages.[30]
+For example, if we told you a surgical procedure had a 5 percent mortality rate *and* that 20 out of 400 patients died, it seems worse because we begin to imagine real people’s lives, not abstract percentages.[35]
 The best way to counter framing bias is to be aware of its potential effect on our minds and to call it out, as we’ve attempted to do here.

+TODO INSERT AND EXPAND HERE?
+Also beware of *algorithmic bias* that people have built into our computer systems, which repeatedly favor some groups or outcomes over others, and often reinforce privileges held by dominant White, wealthy, masculine culture….
+As we write this, several examples of algorithmic bias and machine-learning bias have appeared in the news. facial recognition across racial groups, or discrimination in home lending. examples:
+<a href="https://www.nytimes.com/2019/08/20/upshot/housing-discrimination-algorithms-hud.html" class="uri">https://www.nytimes.com/2019/08/20/upshot/housing-discrimination-algorithms-hud.html</a>;
+<a href="https://www.brookings.edu/blog/techtank/2020/04/16/why-a-proposed-hud-rule-could-worsen-algorithm-driven-housing-discrimination/" class="uri">https://www.brookings.edu/blog/techtank/2020/04/16/why-a-proposed-hud-rule-could-worsen-algorithm-driven-housing-discrimination/</a>
+Reduce bias by calling it out.
+Do not equate “digital” with “authoritative.”
+Cite more comprehensive books on this topic.

 *Intergroup bias* refers to multiple ways that people privilege or discriminate by social categories, such as race, gender, class,